Anku5hk/ML-Projects/Programmer's_guide_to_Python.md

  # the 'self' keyword ressembles the instance object, which is here 'my_instance'
 ```

-### Extras
+* Types of methods/variables in class:
-* [Quick] Class and Instance variables/methods: Class variables/methods can be accessed by instance/class, only one copy is created so every instance/class refers to this copy.
-Instance variables/methods can be accessed by instances only and not class.
+1. Class: Class variables/methods can be accessed by instance/class, only one copy is created so every instance/class refers to this copy.
+They are defined using classmethod as decoration, these methods take class as first argument(which like self is passed by python in background).
+These methods have access to class state, the changes are reflected into these methods.
+2. Static:
+3. Instance: Instance variables/methods can be accessed by instances only and not class.
+They have access to instance state, so changes in instance variables can be reflected in its methods.
 ```Python
 class MyClass:
   # class variables